-#MissUniverse2017 Trends On Twitter As Universe Crowns New Queen, #Philippines #Thailand Among Most Mentioned
+Miss Universe 2017 Trends On Twitter As Universe Crowns New Queen, Philippines, Thailand Among Most Mentioned

 — Gretchen Ho (@gretchenho) November 27, 2017

-Thailand also did not make it to the final round but love and support poured in for her.
-The last time Thailand bagged the crown was in the 1988 edition of the Miss Universe held in Taiwan where Porntip Nakhirunkanok bested 66 other candidates.
+Thailand also did not make it to the final round, but love and support poured in for her.
+The last time Thailand bagged the crown was in 1988, which was held in Taiwan, where Porntip Nakhirunkanok bested 66 other candidates.

 You’re the best #MissUniverse #Thailand pic.twitter.com/jNFndOdgxX